Wednesday, November 30, 2011

 The brand: Store Twenty One is a value clothing and lifestyle products retailer selling great value fashion clothing and homewares for the entire family through over 200 stores over the UK.

-Standard Delivery(UK) is 2-4 working days, delivery costs and returns policy can be found here, and once you have placed your order you will be able to track its progress.
+Standard Delivery(UK) is 2-4 working days, delivery costs and returns policy apply and once you have placed your order you will be able to track its progress.

 Thank you Louisa and Store Twenty One